Cybersecurity Is No Longer Optional for Canarian SMEs

 1. Automated, Verified Backups

-3. A Properly Configured Firewall
+3. Properly Configured Firewall

-4. Antivirus and EDR on All Endpoints
+4. Antivirus and EDR on All Devices

 5. Password Management

-- Unique, complex passwords for every service
+- Unique, complex passwords for each service (minimum 12 characters)

 6. Multi-Factor Authentication (MFA)